pantafive/demo-golang-domain-errors/README.md

 // New creates a new flagged error from the existing error and provided flag. func New(err error, flag Flag) Flagged {
 	return fault{error: err, flag: flag}
 }

-// Blank creates empty Flagged error.
-// It is used to pass as a pointer to errors.As. func Blank() Flagged {
-	return fault{}
-}

 type fault struct {